traceypooh/deriver-archive/ffmpeg-README.txt

 if [ "$SHORTNAME" == "mac" ]; then
     # now build mplayer from source (uses libx264 above and ffmpeg)

+    echo "NOTE: on Mountain Lion OS you may not be able to ffplay playback since X11 is no longer installed by default" echo "NOTE: if so, see http://support.apple.com/kb/HT5293"

     cd $DIR;
     svn checkout svn://svn.mplayerhq.hu/mplayer/trunk mplayer;
     cd mplayer;